zoekirsh/ruby-enumerables-array-count-lab-sfo01-seng-ft-111620/README.md

 ## Conclusion

-The `count` enumerable is handy way to count things in a specific way.
+The `count` Enumerable is handy way to count things in a specific way.
 Unlike the `length` and `size` array methods, `count` enumerates over every element in a collection.
-Because it enumerates, we are able to use a block to customize what `count` considers worthy of counting.
+Because it enumerates, we can use a block to customize what `count` considers worthy of counting.

-We will soon see that all the enumerables we learn about will use a block this way.
-They all have the ability to step through a collection, and at every step, _yield_ some control to us via a block.
+We will soon see that all the Enumerables we learn about will use a block this way.
+They all have the ability to step through a collection.
+At every step, they _yield_ some control to us via a block.

 ## Resources